 Risk management involves assessing each risk event and identifying an appropriate treatment.
 Treatments are identified to try and manage or reduce the risk.
-There are some risk events for which it is near impossible or not feasible to reduce the likelihood of the event occurring, or to mitigate the effects of the risk event if it occurs e.g. extreme natural hazards.
-In this situation the most appropriate response may be to accept the risk as is, to obtain insurance, and to prepare response plans and consider system resilience.
+There are some risk events for which it is near impossible or not feasible to reduce the likelihood of the event occurring, or to mitigate the effects of the risk event if it occurs, e.g. extreme natural hazards.
+In this situation the most appropriate response may be to accept the risk as is, or prepare response plans and consider system resilience.